For more detailed examples of my work, CLICK HERE.

 Recent Workshops Designed and Led

 - Facilitate with Heart.
-Series of six workshops for support group facilitators.
+(2018).
+Two series of six workshops for support group facilitators.
 Sponsored by Self Help Connection.
 In collaboration with *heart wide open*.
-(2018)

 - Introduction to ACT for Self-Care, Supporting Others, and Group Facilitation.
-Two-day workshop delivered to Family Resource Centre workers, Baddeck, Cape Breton, NS.
-(2018)
+(2018, 2019, 2020 [planned]).
+Series of two-day workshops delivered to Family Resource Centre workers, Baddeck and Iona, Cape Breton, NS.

 - Outside the Box.
 (2015).
 Two-day workshop for 35 RCMP and related justice workers.
 Coordinated a team of six facilitators (three from Chrysalis House and three from RCMP) to create and deliver training in working with youth to change the culture of violence against women.
 Adapted the process and content to meet the needs of RCMP culture.
 Designed a six-session curriculum based on the Man to Man Toolkit.
 Funded by Justice Canada.